anapcipriano/assessment/README.md

 # Conclusion
-This code can be used to explore data sets from ecological and behavioural projects, implementing statistical analysis to investigate, in this case, the relationship of the control or pesticide groups on the bumblebee colonies condition, but it can be adapted to projects with similar scopes.
+This code can be used to explore data sets from ecological and behavioural projects.
+It implements statistical analysis to investigate the relationship of the control or pesticide groups on the condition of bumblebee colonies, but it can be adapted to projects with similar scopes.

  - **This project is open source, feel free to view, use, and contribute to it!!**